FISHARMNIC/docs/resources/pages/Arrays/usage.md

 ## Technical details
 * Clamped arrays are not aligned to 4bytes.
 They are identical to C arrays
 * All arrays declared in the global scope, are allocated in the data section
-* Arrays allocated inside of a function or any other scope are placed on the stack (unless specified by `persistent`)